- Brookings Main Campus

 Often students seek this major because of a career goal to own or operate a farm or ranch.
 Additionally, students frequently select this major to pursue multiple areas of interest in agriculture or to explore their interest within agriculture.

 This program will be a good fit if you:

-- Have an interest in science in the agriculture industry; want to explore different career paths.
+- Have an interest in the science within the agriculture industry

 - Production Agriculture (Farmer/Rancher)